OutSystems/docs-support/src/enterprise/maintenance/multiple-db-catalogs-schemas.md

 ### Create a new Database (Schema) in Oracle

-To create a new database Schema, go to Service Center, and in ‘Database Schemas’ select ‘Configure new Schema’.
+To create a new database Schema, go to Service Center, and in **Database Schemas** select **Configure new Schema**.

 Fill in the information for the new schema and download the configuration script.
 Then, execute the script (as DBA) in the Oracle database to effectively create the new Schema.
-To finish, test the newly created Database Schema in Service Center with the ‘Test Configuration’ button and save the schema.
+To finish, test the newly created Database Schema in Service Center with the **Test Configuration** button and save the schema.

 The script to create the Schema already sets all required permissions.